dbwebb-se/mvc/example/symfony/README.md

 Render a web page using a template
 ----------------------------

-Lets use a template engine to do the rendering of the `$data` using a template file to create the resulting web page.
+Let's use a template engine to do the rendering of the `$data` using a template file to create the resulting web page.
 We are to use the Twig template engine to do this.

 Quickly browse the documentation on [the template engine Twig](https://twig.symfony.com/).